dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 of 2.29, this endpoint will also reserve the value generated for 3 days.

-If your TextPattern includes required values, you can pass them as paramaters like the example below:
+If your TextPattern includes required values, you can pass them as parameters like the example below:

 The expiration time can also be overridden at the time of generation, by adding the ?expiration=\<number-of-days\> to the